 different disabilities.
 The person being cared for may be admitted to a HSE

-doctor (GP).
-Alternative care with a family is sometimes available for
+nurse or family doctor (GP).
+Alternative care with a family is sometimes

-children with disabilities, whereas institutional care is usually provided for
+available for children with disabilities, whereas institutional care is usually

-older people.
-Sometimes, summer camp arrangements can be made for children with
+provided for older people.
+Sometimes, summer camp arrangements can be made for

-disabilities.
-These are funded by local HSE Areas at no cost to individuals.
+children with disabilities.
+These are funded by local HSE Areas at no cost to

 Apply to the Disability Services Manager in your Local Health Office and/or to a voluntary organisation that caters for people with the relevant disability.